ssshake/simple-translation/README.md

 ```
 Simply populate your translations in the messages object seen in the example above and save the file somewhere in your project, such as in ./translations/english.js

+*language: A human readable word for the language*
+*languageCode: The IOS 639-1 code for a language (see: https://www.w3schools.com/tags/ref_language_codes.asp)*
+*messages: An object contain key:value pairs of the string to translate*

+Messages can either be a string or a function so that you can generate string dynamically.

+For dynamic strings it will take a list of variables and return a templated string.

 ## Usage

 see *./examples/index.html*

+The example file shows various uses and error handling.

+The translations will default to user's browser's language.
+If there is no translation file for that language is will default to the english translation file.
+Therefore an english translation file is required at a minimum.

 ### Getting Started